operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/grafana-operator.md

 grafana-operator-7574bbdbc9-skdk8     1/1     Running   0          6m4s
 ```

-Note: Please wait till Pod STATUS will be "Running" and then proceed further.
+Note: The process may take a few minutes.
+Please do not proceed till you find the pod STATUS as “Running”.

-Step 6: Create below yaml definition of the Custom Resource to create Grafana Service of type NodePort:
+**Step 4: Create the below custom resource yaml definition to create Grafana Service of type `NodePort`.**

 ```execute